probot/probot/docs/configuration.md

-# Environmental Configuration
+# Environment Configuration

-When developing a Probot App, you will need to have several different fields in a `.env` file which specify environmental variables.
+When developing a Probot App, you will need to have several different fields in a `.env` file which specify environment variables.
 Here are some common use cases:

 ```
 WEBHOOK_PROXY_URL='https://smee.io/yourcustomurl'